Skip to main content

 def display_readings(temp_c, humidity):

-"""Display temperature and humidity on LCD"""
+"""Display temperature and humidity on LCD and console."""

 if temp_c is not None and humidity is not None: